WemimoAdewale/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that writes a command to find empty tasks
+script that list all giles within a gif